 One of the most covetable beauty traits, in my opinion, is being blessed with naturally clear, glowy skin.
 But we all know that even the luckiest of ladies might get a blemish or two once in a while, and bad nutrition might be to blame.
 Pesky pimples are never any fun so you might be surprised to learn that making some small swaps in your daily diet can be the key to clearer skin.
 For today’s Tuesday Ten, I researched acne-fighting food properties that are proven to help beat blemishes or keep them at bay (sources listed at the bottom of this blog post).
-Not only are these things good for your skin, they’re good for your figure as well (I’m talking to you, Bikini Boot Campers).
+Not only are these things good for your skin, they’re good for your figure as well.
 Be sure to check out my list below and keep these healthy staples in mind the next time you hit the grocery store…

 - Foods with omega-3 fatty acids.
 This includes salmon, flax seeds, and walnuts.
 Foods with omega-3 fatty acids have been known to give skin an almost instant glow.
 These foods can also help reduce inflammation, so any blemishes you do have won’t be quite so red.
 I love making grilled salmon for dinner.
 Adding flaxseed to a fresh fruit smoothie is another simple way to boost your omega-3s.